jasonbarbee/TekLinksCodeCamp-Jan-2017/Ansible/Ansible.md

 ---
 # Sounds Complicated.
 Who needs this anyway...

 250,000+ downloads per **month**.
 2200 contributors to the project
 750+ modules/plugins
+100+ modules for Amazon
+Modules for every major networking manufacturer.

 ---
 # But... what does it do for me?